-- Customers may collect goods from producers ex-works and export indirectly.
-This complicates matters although zero-rating is still permissible subject to meeting the relevant conditions. - Where customers are exporting indirectly, evidence of removal must be obtained and retained as if you exported the goods. - Suppliers may wish to hold an amount equal to the VAT in escrow until the customer provides documentation evidencing removal within the required time-frame. - Although supplies to other GCC countries will be treated as outside the scope of VAT once the ESS is introduced, strict time-frames for removal and retention of proof of export remain in place.
+- Where customers are exporting indirectly, evidence of removal must be obtained and retained as if you exported the goods. - Suppliers may wish to hold an amount equal to the VAT in escrow until the customer provides documentation evidencing removal within the required time-frame. - Although supplies to other GCC countries will be treated as outside the scope of VAT once the ESS is introduced, strict time-frames for removal and retention of proof of export remain in place. - In Bahrain, taxpayers whose intra-GCC supplies and exports exceed 50% of their total supplies can apply to the National Bureau for Revenue (NBR) to be approved under the domestic reverse charge scheme.
+Subject to meeting certain conditions, this scheme permits taxpayers to reverse charge the VAT on local purchases, providing a cash flow benefit. - A tourist refund scheme is available in Bahrain and the UAE through a VAT refund desk at airports, allowing tourists to recover VAT paid on certain purchases.

-How does VAT impact importers?
+How does VAT affect businesses importing goods?

-- Import VAT is charged at the standard rate (5%) on almost all imported goods buying goods from abroad offers no VAT benefit. - Bahrain has specified that certain esssential goods (a list will be released) will be zero rated. - Importers want to ensure this import VAT does not become a stuck cost this can occur when another party imports and is named on the relevant customs documentation as the importer of record, but is neither supplier nor recipient in the supply chain.
+- Import VAT is charged at the standard rate (5%) on almost all imported goods

+buying goods from abroad offers no VAT benefit.

+- Bahrain exempts import VAT on goods that are exempt or zero-rated if supplied in Bahrain and other fact-specific circumstances.

+- Importers want to ensure this import

+VAT does not become a stuck cost

+this can occur when another party

+imports and is named on the relevant

+customs documentation as the importer

+of record, but is neither supplier nor

+recipient in the supply chain.

-- Importers must ensure their documentation is correct to facilitate input tax recovery - in the UAE, Saudi Arabia and Bahrain, import VAT is recoverable as input tax, subject to the normal conditions and to holding a valid customs bayan in the name of the party seeking to recover the VAT. - VAT on imports is accounted for by way of reverse charge in the UAE and charged at the point of importation in Saudi Arabia and Bahrain.
+- Importers must ensure their documentation is correct to facilitate input tax recovery - in the UAE, Saudi Arabia and Bahrain, import VAT is recoverable as input tax, subject to the normal conditions and to holding a valid customs bayan in the name of the party seeking to recover the VAT.

+- VAT on imports is accounted for by way of reverse charge in the UAE and charged at the point of importation in Saudi Arabia and Bahrain.
 The VAT laws of both Saudi Arabia and Bahraini allow the application of the reverse charge to imports - once permission has been granted.
-In Saudi Arabia, a taxpayer must have been fully compliant for the previous 12 months for permission. - When using a freight forwarder to clear goods, ensure that the recipient of the goods is named as the importer of record on the import documentation or input tax recovery may be blocked. - After the ESS is implemented, imports from other GCC countries will be subject to a reverse charge by the importer of record - similar complications will occur with regard to the recovery of input tax.
+In Saudi Arabia, a taxpayer must have been fully compliant for the previous 12 months for permission.